FAQ

 Frequently asked questions about earthquake relief in Syria and Türkiye

-Together with our partner organization SARD, we are distributing blankets, tents, ready-to-eat meals and stoves to people affected by the earthquake in northwestern Syria.
-A community center is being repaired for use as an emergency shelter.
-Other minor repair work is taking place to stabilize damaged buildings.
+Together with our partner organization SARD, we distributed blankets, tents, ready-to-eat meals and stoves to people affected by the earthquake in northwestern Syria.
+A community center was repaired for use as an emergency shelter.
+Other minor repair work has been carried out to stabilize damaged buildings.

-In Türkiye, we are supporting people with food, baby food and drinking water.
+In Türkiye, we supported people with food, baby food and drinking water.

 WHH has its regular offices in Türkiye in Gaziantep, Kilis, Mardin and Hatay, as well as in Istanbul and in the northern Syrian provinces of Idlib and Aleppo.
-We are carrying out our relief work in the affected areas near these sites.
+We have implemented our relief work in the affected areas near these sites.

 In the event of crises and disasters, WHH only sends qualified staff who have undergone security training to the affected regions.
 They coordinate the relief measures professionally on the ground.
 In the regions affected by earthquakes, we have always worked with reliable partner organizations and can thus make optimum use of existing structures and contacts to provide aid to those in need.
 We understand that many people want to volunteer, especially when their own family and friends have been affected by the disaster.
 However, please understand that while we sincerely appreciate such offers of help, we cannot accept them.
 Coordinating volunteers would take a lot of additional energy.
 Furthermore, especially in disaster situations, experience and expertise in crisis management, language and local knowledge are absolutely necessary.
 All WHH employees who are sent to crisis regions must have completed safety training in advance.
 We hope you understand that we cannot accept offers for this reason.